 History and Social Sciences at Maine Coast Semester

-We believe the study of history helps students grapple with the context and developments crucial to understanding the present.
-The experiences of those in the past are taken as case studies to guide contemporary decision-making while acknowledging diverse viewpoints and perspectives.
-Above all, history offers students the chance to hone their own values and see themselves in the stories of their nation and community.
 Maine Coast Semester offers two history courses, Honors U.S. History and Advanced Placement® U.S. History (APUSH).
-While the honors course offers a closer examination of the role of coastal Maine in American history in accordance with our “place-based” pedagogy, APUSH is taught in a more traditional approach to better align with the College Board’s national frameworks and sending schools’ syllabi.
+While the honors course offers a closer examination of the role of Maine in American history in accordance with our “place-based” pedagogy, APUSH is taught in a more traditional approach to better align with the College Board’s national frameworks and sending schools’ syllabi.
+In addition to the history courses, both Environmental Issues and World Religions and the Wilderness can be taken for a social studies credit.

 United States History (H)